sedativo/validationScript/README.md

   <li>novalidate="novalidate" : *this stops the browsers default input validation</li>
   <li>data-toggle-submit="[true/false]" : default value is false, will toggle disabled attribute on submit button when true</li>
   <li>data-handle-empty="[true/false]" : default value is false, will show error messages for empty inputs when true</li>
+  <li>data-type="date-input" : this is required when validating a date using a single input</li>
 </ul>
 <small>all attributes marked with * are required for this plugin to work</small>